Social Justice Council

 Jewels Helping Hands

 Jewels runs the Warming Center for the Homeless which is open 24 hours a day and serves 3 meals a day.
 They are currently at 2 locations to provide social distancing.
-Our needs are money for tents, sleeping bags for those quarantined if persons are sick, exposed to COVID19 , waiting for testing to return or actually have COVID.
-Funds are also needed for personal needs during this time of isolation.
+Our needs are money for tents, sleeping bags and personal items for those in need.

-The various programs including residential facilities including Cottages, Transitional Living Center and Miryam’s House all have basic living needs including childcare, food, personal needs.
+The various programs including residential facilities including Cottages, Transitional Living Center, Women’s Hearth, and Miryam’s House all have basic living needs including childcare, food, personal needs.
 Transitions is working hard to assist clients with navigating resources, online assistance and mental health needs.
 Monetary donations are particularly helpful at this time.